informalsystems/tendermint-rs/rpc/README.md

 The RPC types are directly tested through the [integration tests](./tests/integration.rs).
 These tests use fixtures taken from running Tendermint nodes to ensure compatibility without needing access to a running node during testing.
+All of these fixtures were generated manually, and automatic regeneration of the fixtures is [on our roadmap][autogen-fixtures].

 To run these tests locally:

 ```bash
 # From within the rpc crate